How To Build Generational Wealth

 We can distribute our non-probate assets this way.
 Examples of non-probate assets include bank and brokerage accounts, retirement accounts, life insurance, and real property.

 You will avoid the often painful and lengthy probate court procedures.
 Your will doesn’t control who inherits all of your assets.
-In reality, the average person may transfer the majority of their assets by contract by designating beneficiaries.
+In reality, the average person can transfer most of their assets by contract, through beneficiary designations.

 Wills and Trusts

-According to a 2021 Gallup Poll, less than half (46%) of US adults have a will.
+According to a recent study, about 32% of US adults have a will.

 Generational wealth can pass to your beneficiaries in two ways: